 The normal behavior of CGM:1992 viewers is to render later occurring primitives completely opaquely on top of earlier primitives.
 Three notions of transparency are supported in WebCGM, as described previously.
-First, a WebCGM picture can be placed with transparent background via the TRANSPARENT parameter of the OBJECT tab; second, the same can be done via an Escape element (currently in registration by ISO) for Polysymbols instanced into a picture; third, per-element and per-pixel translucency (on a continuum between fully opaque and fully transparent) can be defined via an alpha-transparency Escape element (currently in registration in ISO).
+First, a WebCGM picture can be placed with transparent background via the TRANSPARENT parameter of the OBJECT tab; second, the same can be done via an Escape element (currently in registration by ISO) for Polysymbols instanced into a picture; third, per-element and per-pixel translucency (on a continuum between fully opaque and fully transparent) can be defined via an alpha-transparency Escape element specified in the ISO Register of Graphical Items.

 The full range of standard CGM:1992 color models is limited in WebCGM Edition 1.0.
 The [grex24] RGB model is included, as well as the models: RGB-alpha; the colorimetric RGB space of the Web, sRGB; and sRGB-alpha.
-The latter three are being registered in ISO for CGM reference.
+The latter three are registered in the ISO Register of Graphical Items.